-Modern network devices has advanced from simple transmitting of messages (email.documents, multimedia etc), network devices like Cisco routers and switches provides the features for network administrators to reading system messages from their internal buffer about network situation at a particular time.
+Modern network devices have advanced from simple transmitting of messages (email.documents, multimedia etc), network devices like Cisco routers and switches provide the features for network administrators to reading system messages from their internal buffer about network situation at a particular time.

 The way do this is by using Syslog server.

 Cisco network devices (Routers and Switches) use Syslog to send system messages and debug output to a local logging process inside the device.
 These system messages can even be sent across the network to a syslog server or to an internal buffer so that you can view them at your convenience at a later time right through the device command line interface.
 Whichever way you choose is configurable.

 You can use the following destinations for syslog messages:

 • The logging buffer (RAM inside the router or switch)